 Here we are going to discuss Cluster Analysis in Data Mining.
 So first let us know about what is clustering in data mining then its introduction and the need for clustering in data mining.
-We are also going to discuss the algorithms and applications of cluster analysis in data mining.
+The blogs cover how to define clustering in data mining, the different types of cluster in data mining and why clustering is so important.
+We are also going to discuss the algorithms and applications of cluster analysis in data science.
 Later we will learn about the different approaches in cluster analysis and data mining clustering methods.

 What is Clustering in Data Mining?

 In clustering, a group of different data objects is classified as similar objects.
 One group means a cluster of data.
 Data sets are divided into different groups in the cluster analysis, which is based on the similarity of the data.
 After the classification of data into various groups, a label is assigned to the group.
 It helps in adapting to the changes by doing the classification.

 So if we were to define clustering in data mining, then we can say that the process of cluster in data mining is basically comprising a set of abstract objects into groups of similar objects.
 The process of dividing and storing them in these groups is known as cluster analysis.